 The six key priorities for South East Melbourne are:

 - Delivering jobs and investment

 - Connecting our education and skills sector to industry

 - Collaborating to attract infrastructure that increases liveability

-Councillor representatives: Mayor Brian Little and Cr Rebecca Paterson.
+Councillor representatives: Mayor Stuart James and Cr Rebecca Paterson.

 The board of SEM also includes three non-local government members, Simon McKeon AO from Monash University, the Hon.
 Simon Crean and Bruce Billson.
 Neighbouring councils Greater Dandenong, Kingston, Casey and Cardinia are registered members of SEM.

 More information: call Sean McNamee, Manager Strategic Planning and Economic Development, on 9518 3229 or email Sean.McNamee@monash.vic.gov.au

 The Eastern Transport Coalition represents the 7 eastern metropolitan region councils.
 It advocates for sustainable and integrated transport services to reduce the level of car dependency, securing the economic, social and environmental wellbeing of Melbourne's outer east.
 It aims to work in partnership with Federal and State governments to ensure the future sustainability of eastern Melbourne.